Educational Tax Benefits

 Will I receive a 1098-T form?

-You should receive a 1098-T form if you were enrolled in courses for the calendar year, had qualified tuition and required fees billed more than scholarships administered, and are not a nonresident alien.
+You should receive a 1098-T form if you were enrolled in courses for the calendar year, had qualified tuition and required fees billed more than scholarships administered, and are a US citizen.

 When is the 1098-T mailed and to what address?